GUC-Notes/computer-network/lecture-2.md

 - "store and froward" is the most common one, the router needs to receive the packet and store it in its buffer, then it will transmit it to the next router.
 - "cut through" doesn't have to want unti the full packet received, it can transmit the packet as soon as it receives it.

+The buffer has fixed limited capacity, if the buffer is full, the packet is dropped.
+This called **congestion**.

+packet switching is

+                    - great for bursty data
+                    - resource sharing
+                    - simple, no call setup

+## Network Structure

+- **Tier 1 ISP**
+the largest network and its job is to conenect contientes (under water submarine cables).

+- **Tier 2 ISP**
+the second largest network and its job is to conenect countries, get thier connectivity from Tier 1 ISP.

+**Tier 3 ISP** this is local ISP

+WE can be considerd both Tire 2 and 3 ISP.